skadakar/taky-docker/readme.md

 ## Use
-Use -u 1000:1000 to to run as root, make sure 1000:1000 has read/write to whatever you've mapped /data to.
+Use -u 1000:1000 to avoid running as root, make sure 1000:1000 has read/write to whatever you've mapped /data to.

 Example for COT:
 ```